MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-roles.md

 1. Under **Manage**, select **App registrations**.

 1. Select the website app from the list of available applications.
-This will be called `Portals-<<website name>>`.
+This application is called `Portals-<<website name>>`.

 1. Under **Manage**, select **Owners**.